MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

-Instead, we seek abstract notions of "horizontal", "cranial" and "caudal" that apply irrespective of the specific posture adopted by an animal — something that is especially important for the study of extinct animals for which habitual posture cannot be known with certainty and remains controversial (e.g. sauropod neck posture: Steven and Parrish 1999 vs. Taylor et al. 2009).
+Instead, we seek abstract notions of "horizontal", "cranial" and "caudal" that apply irrespective of the specific posture adopted by an animal — something that is especially important for the study of extinct animals for which habitual posture cannot be known with certainty and remains controversial (e.g. sauropod neck posture: Stevens and Parrish 1999 vs. Taylor et al. 2009).
 Our goal is to have an objective standard by which to assess properties such as the slope of a neural arch.

 ### Anatomical nomenclature